 There are additional types of extraordinary writs that appellate courts may issue:

 Each writ carries its own procedural requirements, as set forth in the Florida Rules of Appellate Procedure.
 The extraordinary nature of these writs – their limited reach and exacting procedural rules – requires the attention of an experienced appellate attorney.
-The Law Offices of Robin Bresky only handles appeals, appellate law and litigation support.
+Bresky Law only handles appeals, appellate law and litigation support.
 Our thorough knowledge of the appellate process has no equal in South Florida.
 Your inquiries are welcome.
 Contact us today at 561-994-6273.